anthonydugois/polynom/README.md

 # SVG Path Builder

-Build a SVG path quickly using a GUI.
+Build an SVG path quickly using a GUI.
 The demo is available at http://anthonydugois.com/svg-path-builder.

 ## Start the dev server